gwu-libraries/sfm-ui/docs/storage.rst

 SFM stores data on 2 volumes:

-* sfm-data: The data volume is where SFM stores the harvested social media content and web resources, the db files, and exports.
+* sfm-data: The data volume is where SFM stores the harvested social media content, the db files, and exports.
 This is described in more detail below.
 It is available within containers as /sfm-data.
 * sfm-processing: The processing volume is where processed data is stored when using a processing container.
   (See :doc:`processing`.)
 It is available within containers as /sfm-processing.